How to Train an Old Dog to Go Outside

 READ

-How Long to Train Therapy Dog
+How to Train the Dog to Stop Barking

 Remember that training an old dog to go outside takes time and persistence.
 Stay consistent with your outdoor routine and continue using positive reinforcement to encourage desired behavior.